 - Olive oil

 - Heat the olive oil in a medium pot and add the halved garlic clove.
-Chop the mushrooms and add them in the pot together with the Bulgur.
+Finely chop the mushrooms and add them in the pot together with the Bulgur.

-- Stir with a wooden spoon and after 1-2 minutes pour the white wine and let it evaporate completely.
+- Stir with a wooden spoon and after a minute pour the white wine and let it evaporate completely.

-- Now add a couple of ladles of hot stock to the Bulgur, stir frequently and when the liquid is completely absorbed, add more stock.
-Repeat until the Bulgur is cooked and soft (About 15 minutes).
+- Now add half cup of hot stock to the Bulgur, stir frequently and when the liquid is completely absorbed, add half cup of the mushrooms water, then add more stock.
+Add more stock until the Bulgur is cooked (about 15 minutes).

-- Turn off the heat and add the chopped parsley, a knob of butter, the cooking cream and the Parmesan cheese.
+- Turn off the heat and add the chopped parsley, a knob of butter, the cream and the Parmigiano cheese.
+Season with salt and black pepper if needed.
 Stir well and serve.